Will Michigan State cover the spread vs. Indiana State? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- Indiana State is 7-2 against the spread and 11-1 overall when it scores more than 63.7 points.
+- Michigan State is 6-2 against the spread and 7-1 overall when scoring more than 70.8 points.

 Bet on this or any college basketball matchup at BetMGM